 OPTIONAL.
 Dinner and a series of presentations will be given in Lake City, at the Fairfield Inn.
 Dinner at the Fairfield will be catered by Sonny’s.

-- S. Upchurch – Evolution of Karst Traces of North Florida
+- Sam Upchurch – Evolution of Karst Traces of North Florida (20 minutes)

-- G. Warren – Rare and uncommon Species in Karst Environments
+- Gary Warren – Rare and Uncommon Species in Karst Environments (20 minutes)

 Saturday, February 23